nansencenter/DAPPER/README.md

 as detailed in the corresponding author/year's paper.
-At the bottom of each such file should be (in comments) a list of suitable, tuned settings for various DA methods, along with their expected, average rmse_a score for that experiment.
+At the bottom of each such file should be (in comments) a list of suitable, tuned settings for various DA methods, along with their expected, average rmse.a score for that experiment.
 The complete list of included experiment files can be obtained with gnu's `find`: